hwatmos/simple-dataframe/README.md

 **Loosely or un-defined**
 * Simplify the common task of specifying dict of col labels and value types.
 * Get unique values.
 I use this a lot so maybe just implement functionality like df.col_name and it will print out unique if it is a categorical col?
+* Need a simplified mechanism for group by.
+I do this all the time, maybe specify each column as either Dimension or Measure?
+Then I can create method for collapsing dimensions but measure recalc may atipp be dependent on other measures and even in thr dimensions...

 # Research